dvanderbeek/leather/README.md

 ### UI Kit

-Leather uses the high_voltage gem to run simple static pages.
+Leather uses the high_voltage gem to serve static pages.
 After running `rails g leather:install`, you can visit `localhost:3000/pages/ui_kit` to view the common bootstrap elements that should be styled for use in your designs.

 ## Contributing